Wizard Structure: The Construction Page Group

 - 4 minutes to read

-This document describes the options of the Chart Wizard's Construction page.
+This topic describes the Chart Wizard's Construction page options.

 The following is the list of the Wizard's pages represented in the Construction page group, with a quick overview of each page.
 Since it's impossible to detail all the available functionality in one document, for further information on each set of properties, see the corresponding documents referred to in these short descriptions.